szczyglis-dev/ultimate-chain-parser/README.md

     ];

 ```
-**- sep_input_rowset** - `string` Separator for rowsets for input when splitting into rowsets, used depending on the expected output distribution, e.g., \n
+**- sep_input_rowset** - `string` Separator for rowsets for input when splitting into rowsets, used depending on the expected output distribution, e.g., \n.

 **- sep_input_row** - `string` Separator for rows in input data when splitting into rows, used depending on the expected output distribution, e.g., \n.